kbr/fritzconnection/README.md

 `FritzConnection` does now check for the environment variables `FRITZ_USER` and `FRITZ_PASSWORD` in case that neither user nor password are given.

-`FritzHosts` now accepts user and password as keyword-parameters.
-Keep in mind, that FritzBoxes may return different informations depending whether these are gathered with or without a password.
+`FritzStatus` now accepts user and password as keyword-parameters.
+Keep in mind, that FritzBoxes may return different informations about the status depending whether these are gathered with or without a password.

 #### Changed with version 0.6.5: